Reconcile DoorDash, Uber Eats & Grubhub Payouts in QuickBooks

 Every step on the calendar runs on the platform's payout statement — a PDF in the merchant portal or a CSV from the report exporter.
 For an operator on three platforms with four locations, that's twelve statements a week, six hundred plus a year.
 The line categories are stable but each statement still needs a per-statement parse to extract the figures the journal entry needs.
 The journal entry itself is a couple of minutes of work; the upstream parsing is the bulk of the labour.

-That is the kind of structured-extraction job that pays back its setup quickly.
-Every weekly DoorDash, Uber Eats, and Grubhub statement is the same shape as the one before it, and the GL posting is built from the same set of fields each time.
-A bookkeeper can extract delivery-platform payout statements into structured per-order data by uploading the week's PDFs or CSVs and prompting for the standard normalised fields (gross food sales, customer refunds, platform commission, marketing and promotions, error charges, sales tax collected, pass-through tips, net bank deposit) plus per-platform identifiers, with output as a per-week or per-order Excel or CSV that drops directly into the journal-entry template.
-The same prompt — saved once — runs on every subsequent week's statements; the structured output drops into the normalisation table without re-typing, and the journal entry writes itself from there.
-For a multi-platform multi-location operator, that's the difference between the workflow being a daily friction and being a fifteen-minute Friday morning step.
+The extraction setup pays back when the same DoorDash, Uber Eats, and Grubhub fields feed the weekly journal-entry template.
+A bookkeeper can extract delivery-platform payout statements into structured per-order data by uploading the week's PDFs or CSVs and prompting for the standard normalised fields: gross food sales, customer refunds, platform commission, marketing and promotions, error charges, sales tax collected, pass-through tips, net bank deposit, and per-platform identifiers.
+The saved prompt runs on each week's statements and drops the output into the normalisation table without re-typing.

 Book the gross.
 Split every fee line.
 Get the marketplace facilitator and 1099-K overlays right.
 The books match the bank, the state DOR, and the IRS form without surprises — at month-end, at quarter-end, and a year later when the 1099-K shows up.